(Nano-)Indentation mapping

 Figure 11 Cross-sectional scheme of 2 side-by-side indents, with the definition of geometrical parameters

-More recently, it has been demonstrated numerically that a minimum indent spacing of 10 times the indentation depth was sufficient to obtain insignificant hardness deviation (less than 5% error) for different bulk materials and coatings tested with a Berkovich indenter.
-And this result has been generalized for other indenter geometries (spherical and Vickers tips), and it was found that a minimum indent spacing of 1.5 times the indent contact lateral dimension is enough to get accurate results [6].
+More recently, it has been demonstrated numerically that a minimum (inter-)indent spacing of 10 times the indentation depth was sufficient to obtain insignificant hardness deviation (less than 5% error) for different bulk materials and coatings tested with a Berkovich indenter.
+And this result has been generalized for other indenter geometries (spherical and Vickers tips), and it was found that a minimum indent spacing of 1.5 times the indent contact lateral dimension is enough to get accurate results [7].
 This paper highlights as well the effect of indenter inclination and the minimum space to define between 2 indents.
 And of course, higher is the indenter angle, higher has to be the distance between 2 neighobooring indents.

 For example, let’s have a sample of metallic matrix reinforced with 1 \(\text{micron}\) radius ceramic particles, and a with a surface sample RMS roughness estimated around 30 \(\text{nm}\).
 The best indentation depth should be around 90-100 \(\text{nm}\), which respects both rules (for the microstructure and the surface roughness).
 Then, the indentation step for the matrix grid can be set around 2-4 \(\text{micron}\) with a Berkovich indenter.